 So here’s the deal.
 I’m super Type A. I love to plan ahead.
 I don’t love surprises (unless I’m throwing someone else a surprise party!).
 So I was as shocked as anyone when, out of the blue, I booked a trip to Japan for 10 days.

 I lived in Tokyo for 7.5 years when I was growing up.
 My family moved back to the United States permanently in 2000, and I haven’t been back to Japan since.
 I have such fond memories, and have always wanted to return, but didn’t think it would happen any time soon.
 Flights are so insanely expensive, and to really do a trip like that justice, I knew I’d need to go for more than a week.

 Cut to last Sunday.
-My sweet friend Irene saw that flights from DC to Tokyo were $500 roundtrip!
+Thanks to Scott’s Cheap Flights, my sweet friend Irene saw that flights from DC to Tokyo were $500 roundtrip!
 We spent about 30 seconds going back and forth, but decided it was too good to pass up.
 Ten minutes later, and we’d booked a 10 day long trip to Japan for Easter.
 I know.
 So not me!

 I’ve never done anything like this in my life, but now seemed like the right time.
 I have vacation time saved up and a boss that will let me use it, a free place to stay with family friends, and I’m young and fancy free with a tax refund burning a hole in my pocket.
 I know that taking a trip like this is not a luxury that most people have, and I’m so grateful to be able to do it.